Top 3 Amazon FBA Issues & How to Fix Them

 January 09, 2023

-Amazon FBA is a powerful all-in-one store front and a boon to e-commerce sellers looking to tap into a captive shopping market used to one-click checkouts and two day shipping.
-It gives you access to Amazon’s massive customer base and lets you take advantage of its fulfillment and logistics network.
-Amazon has become the dominant online marketplace.
-Over half of online shoppers begin their product searches on the site.
-With incredible potential reach, Amazon has become a critical sales channel for online retailers.
-However, as you may know, there are some potential pitfalls with Amazon FBA that can cause harm your business.
+Amazon FBA is a powerful all-in-one storefront and a boon to e-commerce sellers looking to tap into a captive shopping market accustomed to one-click checkouts and two-day shipping.
+It provides access to Amazon’s massive customer base and allows sellers to leverage its fulfillment and logistics network.
+However, Amazon FBA issues can arise, affecting everything from storage limits to unexpected fees.

 Amazon FBA Storage limits

-Amazon sellers must be aware of quantity limits and regulations when sending inventory to Amazon’s fulfillment centers.
+Sellers must be aware of quantity limits and regulations when sending inventory to Amazon’s fulfillment centers.
 Amazon monitors your inventory performance and adjusts your quantity limits accordingly.
 If you sell quickly, Amazon will allow you to send more products.
 Overstock or slow-selling inventory will result in fewer restocking quantities from Amazon.
-This is referred to as an Inventory Performance Index score— which is based on the 12-month performance of four components: excess inventory, sell-through rate, stranded inventory, and in-stock inventory.
-Amazon sellers with low Inventory Performance Index scores may find their products buried in search results, lose product positions to competitors, and have their Buy Box taken by other vendors.
-They may also lose the ability to offer Amazon Prime shipping, which can make shoppers less likely to buy their products.
+This is referred to as an Inventory Performance Index (IPI) score.
+It is based on the 12-month performance of four components: excess inventory, sell-through rate, stranded inventory, and in-stock inventory.

 Amazon has been taking a more aggressive approach toward seller performance.
-It announced that Inventory Performance Index (IPI) thresholds for FBA storage limits will be set to 400 effective January 1, 2022.
+It announced that Inventory Performance Index (IPI) thresholds for Amazon FBA storage limits will be set to 400 effective January 1, 2022.
 This could be a major change for sellers who have reached this score before; if you have an IPI score of 400 or higher, you will get unlimited storage volume when you reach that point.
-Note that storage limits are based on volume, and restock limits are based on units,.
+Note that storage limits are based on volume, and restock limits are based on units.
 Your IPI score generally only affects storage limits.

 How to fix it:

 Amazon announced new selection guidelines that help sellers add new selections into Fulfillment by Amazon or maintain healthy inventory levels.
 The New Selection Program could help accelerate new product sales with its expanded benefits on storage and ad costs.
-Restock Inventory recommendations help maximize selection eligible for 1-day delivery, and Manage Inventory Health gives personalized recommendations on recovering value from aging and excess inventory.
+Restock Inventory recommendations help maximize selection eligible for 1-day delivery and Manage Inventory Health gives personalized recommendations on recovering value from aging and excess inventory.

 Amazon-FBA-Fees